-The Residential Tenancy Branch’s Policy Guideline #8 defines a material term as:
+Residential Tenancy Branch Policy Guideline 8 defines a material term as:

 a term that the parties both agree is so important that the most trivial breach of that term gives the other party the right to end the agreement.

-A term that is material to one tenancy may not be material to another.
-For example, the use of an elevator for a senior who lives on the 10th floor might be considered a material term, whereas the use of an elevator for a tenant who lives on the 1st floor may not.
+The Residential Tenancy Act does not define “material term”, since the same term could be considered material in one tenancy but not another.
+For example, the use of an elevator may be considered a material term for a senior who lives on the 10th floor, but not a material term for a tenant living on the first floor.